 How would you treat this hypothetical case?

-You have Mrs. Smith bring Taffy in and 15 minutes later, she arrives.
+Fifteen minutes later, Mrs. Smith brings Taffy to your clinic.
 The active pills control 0.215 mg of norgestimate (a progestin) and 0.025 mg of ethinyl estradiol (estrogen), and she ingested the entire 28-day supply.